PiotrAntoniak/QuestionAnswering/README.md

 - use youtube videos to answer questions.
 - GPT3 is used to answer questions - thus the program requires valid OpenAI api key
 ## TODO:
-- replace markdown tables with html tables (more robust),
-- add ability to remember api key (by using os.environ),
+- add ability to remember api key
-- figure out probababilites of GPT generated text,
 - allow user to choose different models.
+- create page with previous questions

 ## Current usage: